intershop/intershop-pwa/docs/concepts/configuration.md

 ### Configuring Features

 The configuration of features can be done statically by the Angular CLI environment property `features` (string array) or the environment parameter `FEATURES` (comma-separated string list).
-To configure it dynamically, use the PWA URL parameter `features` (comma-separated string list) during URL rewriting in the reverse proxy.
+To configure it dynamically, use the PWA URL parameter `features` (comma-separated string list) during URL rewriting in the reverse proxy. (see [Concept - Multi-Site Handling][concept-multi-site])

 ### Programmatically Switching Features